UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Calm communication and setting a household bill due date earlier than the actual deadline are key to managing late payments between roommates.

-Even with the best apps, late payments can happen.
-The biggest risk in a shared apartment is that the utility account holder is the one legally on the hook.
-If your roommate doesn’t pay their share, the utility company will come after you, not them.
-To protect yourself, we recommend setting a household “due date” that is at least 3 to 5 days before the actual utility bill is due.
-This buffer gives you time to transfer funds and clears the payment before late fees kick in.
+Even with the best apps and joint accounts, late payments can occasionally happen.
+However, the biggest risk in a shared apartment is that the primary utility account holder is the one legally on the hook.
+If a roommate doesn’t pay their share, the utility company will penalize the name on the contract, not the person who forgot to send a Venmo transfer.

 Your credit score is on the line.
 If the utility account is in your name, you are liable for the debt.
 A roommate’s promise to pay means nothing to the utility company or credit bureaus, so always prioritize paying the bill on time, even if you have to collect their share later.